 As you reach Kawaguchiko Station from Tokyo, you are welcomed by one of the best views of Mount Fuji.

-Walk a little from the station, there are cafés, souvenir shops and restaurants, all with stunning Mount Fuji views.
-Plus, this station is around ten minutes by foot to Lake Kawaguchiko.
+Walk a little from the station, there are cafés, souvenir shops and restaurants.
+All with stunning Mount Fuji views.
+This station is also only ten minutes by foot to Lake Kawaguchiko.

 However, the station itself is very packed.
 In addition to a few trains, some buses take you from Kawaguchiko station to Mishima and Shinjuku.